kadyepley/project-one/README.md

 **Water utility companies** can benefit by analyzing how water consumption changes with temperature fluctuations.
 This helps them manage resources better and plan for different water demand in different seasons.

 **Local governments** can use the analysis of water consumption by pin code to identify areas with water scarcity or excessive usage.
-This helps them develop conservation programs, implement water-saving initiatives, and create fair policies for water distribution in the region
+This helps them develop conservation programs, implement water-saving initiatives, and create fair policies for water distribution in the region -->

-#### **Research question 1:**
+#### **Research question:**
-Is there a relationship between average monthly water usage in Austin and weather variation like  temperature and humidity (2013-2017 data)?
+Analyze the impact of weather variations, such as temperature and humidity, as well as seasons on water consumption

-##### **Results:**
+#### **Results:**
+**Temperature Variations**
 Calculations results: Correlation coefficient: 0.72 , pvalue: 2.8001668828740518e-08 for temperature vs water consumed
                       Correlation coefficient: -0.25 , pvalue: 0.09610620068416795 for humidity vs water consumed